DAY 1: 11th JULY

 Will Llewellyn, Director, Red Kite Management Ltd

-A representative of: Air Liquide advanced Business & Technology UK
+Daniel Lambert, Commercial Director, Air Liquide advanced Business & Technology UK

 How are countries around the world attracting investment in AD?
 This panel session will look at the drivers currently supporting AD growth, regional common barriers to AD, and some of the most successful solutions to overcome these.
 Which countries and regions are expecting the highest levels of AD growth and investment?